Excerpt 6, The King Trials

 “Two lorens?”
 Caleb balked.
 “Wasn’t it half a loren last time, sirs?”

-The jowly guard slashed his eyes.
+The jowly guard looked like an angry frog as he scowled.
 “Gate tax.
 You don’t pay?
 You don’t go in.”

 “And you try to get past us—“ The skinnier guard jabbed his thumb up at the horrid decorations of Traitor’s Gate.

 “Course, we’re open to . . . other ways of paying.”
-The fat one searched her mother up and down with hungry little eyes.
+The frog-faced guard ogled her mother with hungry little eyes.